Please utilize the following links to browse Southwestern Community College's Financial Aid Guide below.

-A student must be enrolled as a regular student in an eligible program to be eligible to receive Title IV federally-funded financial aid: Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study, Federal Direct Stafford Loans (Subsidized, Unsubsidized) and Federal Direct Parent PLUS Loans.
+A student must be enrolled as a regular student in an eligible program to be eligible to receive Title IV federally-funded financial aid: Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study, Federal Direct Stafford Loans (Subsidized and Unsubsidized) and Federal Direct Parent PLUS Loans.

-To be eligible for federal financial aid, a student must (all of the following):
+To be eligible for federal financial aid, a student must (do all of the following):

 - be a U.S. citizen or eligible non-citizen;

 - have a valid social security number;